-What kind of correlations, if any, exists between self-efficacy, in-class group activities, in-class social interaction, and student satisfaction?
+What kind of correlations, if any, exist between self-efficacy, in-class group activities, in-class social interaction, and student satisfaction?

 Methodology

-The research included the use of both qualitative and quantitative methods: online questionnaire and free feedback written by the students.
-The questionnaire consisted of 5-point Likert scale questions grouped into four parts.
+The research included the use of both qualitative and quantitative methods: an online questionnaire, and free feedback written by the students.
+The questionnaire consisted of five-point Likert scale questions grouped into four parts.
 It was delivered at the end of the unit as a Google Doc and was filled out anonymously by the students.
-The experimental group was requested to fill out all four parts of the questionnaire, while the control group was requested to fill out the first three parts only.
+The experimental group was asked to fill out all four parts of the questionnaire, while the control group was asked to fill out the first three parts only.
 The results were analyzed by an SPSS program using a t-test and the Pearson correlation.
-Cronbach’s alpha was calculated separately by the SPSS program for each part of the questionnaire: part 1, self-efficacy, α=0.97; part 2, small-group activities, α=0.949; part 3, social interaction, α=0.892; and part 4, satisfaction, α=0.907.
+Cronbach’s alpha was calculated separately by the SPSS program for each part of the questionnaire: Part 1, self-efficacy, α=0.97; Part 2, small-group activities, α=0.949; Part 3, social interaction, α=0.892; and Part 4, satisfaction, α=0.907.
 The feedback written by the students was read, coded, and categorized by the first researcher.

 Findings

 All the variables tested scored higher in the FC group than in the TC group ( Table 1).
 Moreover, the results showed that the FC had a positive effect on in-class group activities (p<0.001), in-class social interaction (p<0.001), and student achievement in comparison with the TC.
-Significant differences were found on t-tests for some of the factors.
+Significant differences were found on the t-tests for some of the factors.
 Students’ self-efficacy was also checked and found to be higher in the FC group (p<0.01) (Figure 3).

 Table 1.
 Findings: FC versus TC